Set against the Julian Alps, reflected by the Adriatic Sea sits a region rich with heritage and a wealth of natural goods.

 How to get to Istria

 Istria, located in the northwest part of Croatia, shares borders with Slovenia and Italy.
 The region can be accessed by air, with the closest airports being Pula Airport in the south of Istria and Trieste Airport across the Italian border, both offering flights from various European cities.
-Istria is also easily accessible by car, with several highways leading to the region.
+Istria is also easily accessible by car, with several motorways and highways leading to the region.

 It's recommended to rent a car upon arrival to explore the many small towns and villages scattered throughout Istria, although guided tours to popular sights and attractions are also available for those who prefer not to drive.